jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ### II.
 Add popups to each marker

-1. First we need to initialize three variables popup1, popup2, and popup3.
-Each is paired with a text-string variable that will be used for the .setHTML() value.
-This could be done _within_ .setHTML(), as we have done in the past, but since the content is going to get pretty long, using a variable let's us stay a bit more organized.
+1. First we need to initialize three variables `var popup1`, `var popup2`, and `var popup3`.
+Each is paired with a text-string that will be used for the .setHTML() value `var popup1_content` etc. In the past, we have set the content right within `.setHTML()`, but since the content is going to get pretty long, using a variable let's us stay more organized.
+  Copy in this code block:

    ```javascript
     /***  POPUPS  ***/